QuantiModo/quantimodo-sdk-javascript/docs/MeasurementsApi.md

 var apiInstance = new Quantimodo.MeasurementsApi();

 var opts = {
-  'causeVariableName': "causeVariableName_example", // String | Variable name of the hypothetical cause variable.
-Example: Sleep Duration
+  'causeVariableName': "causeVariableName_example", // String | Name of the hypothetical predictor variable.
+Ex: Sleep Duration
-  'effectVariableName': "effectVariableName_example", // String | Variable name of the hypothetical effect variable.
-Example: Overall Mood
+  'effectVariableName': "effectVariableName_example", // String | Name of the hypothetical outcome variable.
+Ex: Overall Mood
   'effectUnitName': "effectUnitName_example", // String | Name for the unit effect measurements to be returned in 'userId': 8.14, // Number | User's id 'causeUnitName': "causeUnitName_example", // String | Name for the unit cause measurements to be returned in